-So you’ve discovered the wonders of hiking with your dog?
+So you’ve discovered the wonders of hiking with your small dog?
 Good for you!

-I’ve been hiking with my dogs for over 15 years so I can attest to how awesome it is.
+I’ve been hiking with my small dogs (Dachshunds) for over 16 years so I can attest to how awesome it is.

 I can also attest to how overwhelming it can be everything there is to know about hiking with a dog.

-Here are my tips to get you started on on the right paw if you are new to hiking with your dog.
+IHere are my tips to get you started on on the right paw if you are new to hiking with your small dog.

 If you’ve already been doing it, maybe you will learn something you didn’t know.